puffpuffpuff/CatalystDocuments/README.md

 # Catalyst Website Documentation
-Documentation for common code used in website development Click [:arrow_double_up:] to navigate back into table of content
+Documentation for common code used in website development.
+Click :arrow_double_up: to navigate back into table of content.

 ## Table of content
 * [CSS](#css)